[ad_1]

 Why is that so?
 It’s because some of the TPM use cases have “software” fallback mechanisms.
 “TPM failed, so I’m just going to stash this in the registry instead.”
 Case in point: Windows Hello for Business.
 The default configuration for Windows Hello for Business does not require the use of the TPM.
 From this page:

-Policy Scope Options
+Policy | Scope | Options |

+Use a hardware security device | Computer | Not configured: Windows Hello for Business will be provisioned using TPM if available, and will be provisioned using software if TPM is not available.
 Enabled: Windows Hello for Business will only be provisioned using TPM.
 This feature will provision Windows Hello for Business using TPM 1.2 unless the option to exclude them is explicitly set.
+Disabled: Windows Hello for Business will be provisioned using TPM if available, and will be provisioned using software if TPM is not available. |

 What percentage of devices fall into this “TPM isn’t working” category?
 A non-trivial percentage.
 And you’d never notice unless you changed the policy defaults to require using the TPM without any fallback.
 If Microsoft truly wanted this for security reasons, they should also change the operating system defaults to ensure that the TPM is always used, and take any necessary steps (e.g. notifying the user or IT) in cases where that fails.